Minimal Actuator Selection for Linear Time Invariant Systems: Minimal Actuator Selection

-Formally, the full spark frame is a generalization of the conditions used in previous works, as stated by the next ancillary result, which links back to those. \begin{cor} Consider the discrete-time linear dynamical system~\eqref{eq:sysmodel}.
-If $g_i=1 \; \forall\lambda\in\sigma(\bs{A})$, then the minimal actuator selection problem~\eqref{eq:actuator_selection} is NP-complete. \end{cor} \begin{proof} See \Cref{app:setcover}. \end{proof} A result similar to \Cref{cor:setcover} has already been proven in \cite{pequito2017robust} for the special case when $\bs{A}$ is a simple matrix using a slightly different technique, whereas~\cite{olshevsky2014minimal} proves only NP-hardness.
-In~\cite{pequito2017robust}, the problem formulation allows the designer to choose the elements of matrix $\bs{B}$, which therefore is essentially chosen by horizontally concatenating diagonal matrices and pruning redundant columns.
-Additionally, in~\cite{pequito2017robust} all eigenvalues of matrix $\bs{A}$ have unitary algebraic multiplicity which implies geometric multiplicities $g_i\equiv1$.
-By contrast, \Cref{prop:setmulticover} proves NP-completeness of the more general case where $\bs{A}$ has repeated eigenvalues associated with high-dimensional eigenspaces under suitable assumptions.
+Notably, the full spark frame is an algebraic generalization of conditions used in previous works on minimal controllability, as stated by the next ancillary result. \begin{cor} Consider the discrete-time linear dynamical system~\eqref{eq:sysmodel}.
+If $g_i=1 \; \forall\lambda\in\sigma(\bs{A})$, then the minimal actuator selection problem~\eqref{eq:actuator_selection} is NP-complete. \end{cor} \begin{proof} If $g_i\equiv1$, every $\bar{\bs{B}}_{\cl{G}_i,\cl{T}_i}$ is a full spark frame and problem~\eqref{eq:actuator_selection} reduces to minimal set cover; see \Cref{app:setcover}. \end{proof} A result similar to \Cref{cor:setcover} is proven in \cite{Pequito17automatica-robustMinimalControllability} for the special case when $\bs{A}$ is a simple matrix using a slightly different technique, whereas~\cite{Olshevsky14tcns-minimalControllability} proves only NP-hardness.
+In~\cite{Pequito17automatica-robustMinimalControllability}, the problem formulation allows the designer to freely choose the elements of matrix $\bs{B}$, which is therefore chosen by horizontally concatenating diagonal matrices and pruning redundant columns.
+Additionally, in~\cite{Pequito17automatica-robustMinimalControllability} all eigenvalues of matrix $\bs{A}$ have unit algebraic, and hence geometric, multiplicities.
+By contrast, \Cref{prop:setmulticover} proves NP-completeness of the more general case where $\bs{A}$ has repeated eigenvalues which are possibly associated with high-dimensional eigenspaces.